esa-kian/draivi/README.md

 Both actions update the database without reloading the page using AJAX.

-Running Tests
-To run unit tests for the application, ensure PHPUnit is installed via Composer.
-Then run:

 ## Running Tests
 To run unit tests for the application, ensure PHPUnit is installed via Composer.
 Then run: